frontarm/react-firebase-bacon/README.md

 Each branch within this repository contains code for one or more steps within the course.
 [See an outline and installation instructions at the master branch &raquo;](https://github.com/frontarm/react-firebase-bacon)

-Step 050 - History and links
+Step 051 - Routing and subscriptions
 --------

 This step makes the following changes:

-- Adds the [history](https://npmjs.com/package/history) package as a dependency.
-- Creates a `history` object in `App.js`.
-- Adds `<Link>` and `<StyledLink>` components in `components/links.js`, to allow navigation without reloading the page, using the browser history API.
+- In `App.js`, the App component now subscribes to the history object, and uses it to decide what to render.

 Related lessons: